Hole Hall One Room Schoolhouse #3

 The teacher’s salary was raised to $38 for 7 months for 22 days per month.

-At the April 21, 1883 meeting it was decided to build a new school house at Stump Hall which was cancelled at the May 12, 1883 meeting.
-The contract was given to Beyer and Hallman for $1290.
+At the April 21, 1883, school directors’ meeting it was again decided to build a new school house at Stump Hall, but this decision was cancelled at the May 12, 1883 meeting.

 1883-1884 Hattie M Clarke